J. J. Watt: Personal life

-Watt played ice hockey from age four until he was 13 years old, traveling as far as Canada and Germany for tournaments.
-He said that he played "primarily as a center and was a goal scorer."
-Because of the financial cost of the sport and making a choice between hockey and football, Watt stopped playing hockey to focus on football.
-Watt has joked that he "may or may not" use skating as part of his offseason training.

 While an undergraduate at the University of Wisconsin-Madison, Watt delivered pizzas for a Pewaukee Pizza Hut.

-On July 22, 2015, Watt was named the vice-president of Power Relations for Reliant.
+On July 22, 2015, Watt was named the vice president of Power Relations for Reliant.
 Reliant is a retail electric provider in Texas, also a subsidiary of NRG Energy Inc.

 On February 15, 2018, Baylor College of Medicine announced that Watt would receive an honorary degree from their medical school.
 On May 29, 2018, he received the degree of Doctor of Humanities in Medicine.

-Watt is the older brother of fullback Derek Watt and linebacker T. J. Watt, both of whom are members of the Pittsburgh Steelers.
+Watt is the older brother of former fullback Derek Watt and Pittsburgh Steelers linebacker T. J. Watt, both of whom were teammates in Pittsburgh from 2020 to 2022.

-Since 2016, Watt has been in a relationship with professional soccer player Kealia Ohai.
-In 2019, they became engaged.
-Watt and Ohai were married on February 15, 2020, in the Bahamas.
+In 2016, Watt began a relationship with now former professional soccer player Kealia Ohai.
+In 2019, they became engaged, and they were married on February 15, 2020, in the Bahamas.
 In October 2022, the couple had a son.
+Their second son, Niko Benjamin Watt, was born on June 14, 2025.

 Watt was named the Grand Marshal of the 2019 Daytona 500.
 On February 1, 2020, Watt hosted Saturday Night Live.

 In 2020, Watt and his brothers began hosting the Fox game show Ultimate Tag.

-Watt is a fan of Chelsea F.C.
+Watt is a fan of Chelsea F.C., but on May 1, 2023, he and his wife were announced as new minority investors in Burnley F.C., which earned promotion from the EFL Championship to the Premier League for the 2023–24 season.
+He participated as a guest player for Burnley in The Soccer Tournament in 2024.

+Ice hockey

+Watt is an avid ice hockey fan.
+He played hockey from age four until he was 13 years old, traveling as far as Canada and Germany for tournaments.
+He said that he played "primarily as a center and was a goal scorer."
+Because of the financial cost of the sport and making a choice between hockey and football, Watt stopped playing hockey to focus on football.
+Without a hometown National Hockey League team in his state, Watt grew up cheering for both the Chicago Blackhawks and Detroit Red Wings, while his favorite active player was Zdeno Chara for his large stature (like Watt's) and physical style of play.
+His favorite ever athlete is hockey great Gordie Howe.
+Since retiring from the NFL, Watt frequently comments on NHL affairs and has played in a recreational hockey league.

 Health

-On October 2, 2022, Watt tweeted he had gone into atrial fibrillation on September 28, 2022, and had to have his heart shocked back in rhythm on September 29, 2022.
-He further stated that information was about to be leaked.
+On October 2, 2022, Watt tweeted that he had gone into atrial fibrillation on September 28, 2022, and had to have his heart shocked back in rhythm on September 29, 2022.
+He further stated that he was revealing the information himself because it was about to be leaked.